BurnySc2/hci-group-project/README.md

 - [ ] On log in, verify username and password are correct
 - [ ] When editing a profile, update the information in the database
 - [ ] When removing the account, remove it from the database
+## Group Search Screen
+- [ ] Do not display groups that i already belong to
+- [ ] Recognize groups that already received a joinrequest (and mark them)
 ### Study group database
 - [ ] When a user is logged in and on `Chat` screen, grab information about his study groups
 - [ ] When creating a new study group, add the group to the database